Vaccinations for Measles

 - A second dose is routinely given between four to six years of age

-- Children who have not received measles-containing vaccine according to the timeline are recommended to receive two doses
+- Children who have not received measles-containing vaccine according to this timeline are recommended to receive two doses at the appropriate intervals

 -

-- Regardless of age, any adult may receive two doses of measles-containing vaccine based on a health care provider's clinical judgement
+- Anyone based on their health care provider's clinical judgement

 Where to get vaccinated